yamenzk/FrappeDev/README.md

     4. You can try re-running the initialization with `./frappe_helper.sh init`.
 If problems persist, it might be easier to `./frappe_helper.sh clean` and run the main `create_frappe_instance.sh` again.
   * **Permission Errors:** The script attempts to set the correct ownership (`1000:1000`) for the `/workspace/frappe-bench` directory inside the container.
 If you encounter permission issues when bench commands try to write files, double-check the `user: "1000:1000"` setting in `docker-compose.yml` and ensure the `chown` command in `create_frappe_instance.sh` ran successfully during setup.
   * **`bench` commands fail:** Ensure you are running them via the helper script (`./frappe_helper.sh shell` then `bench ...` or `./frappe_helper.sh exec bench ...` or using specific commands like `./frappe_helper.sh migrate-all`) so they execute within the correct container environment.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome\!
-Feel free to check [issues page](https://www.google.com/search?q=https://github.com/yamenzk/FrappeDev/issues). \#\# 📜 License

-This project is licensed under the MIT License - see the [https://www.google.com/search?q=LICENSE](https://www.google.com/search?q=LICENSE) file for details (or add the MIT license text directly/link to it).